Wase, Nigeria: Population

 The 2006 census population of Wase LGA was 159,861.
 There is a near-equal gender distribution (50.3% male) and a predominantly youthful population - 47.3% are younger than 15, whereas only 2.7% are aged 65 and over.
-The ethnic groups in Wase are the Hausa/Fulanis, Yankam, Tarok, Jukuns, and Boghoms.
+The ethnic groups in Wase are the Hausa/Fulani, Yankam (Hausa: Basharawa), Boghom (Hausa: Burmawa), Jukun and Tarok (Hausa:Yargamawa).
 The major religions are Islam, Christianity, and the traditional African religion.

-Local government council
+Traditional council

-The main tribal groups in the local council are the Fulani people ruled by an Emir, (Yankam) Basharawa people ruled by the Rekna, who use the Yankham language, and the Tarok ruled by Ponzhi.
+The main tribal groups in the local council are Boghom, (Yankam) Basharawa people ruled by the Rekna, who use the Yankham language, and Jukun ruled by Nkir.
 Emirs are selected by a council of seven kingmakers.

 The 13th Emir of Wase was Alhaji (Dr.) Haruna Abdullahi Maikano.
 He was nominated three months after the death of his father in September 2001, although this was not confirmed until the following year.

 He was assisted by the Rekna of Bashar, Alh.
 Adamu Idris, in conducting the affairs of the traditional council, who rule in the absence of the emir.

 Haruna Abdullah died in September 2010 at the age of 64.

 Alh Dr Muhammadu Sambo Haruna replaced late Dr Haruna Abdullah as the 14th Emir of Wase with effect from 28 October 2010.

 Political Division

-Administratively, Wase was divided into four districts, namely: Wase, Bashar, Lamba, and Kadarko.
-Each of these districts is headed by a district head known as the "Hakimi", while the various towns and villages in the districts are headed by a chief known as "Sarki".
+Administratively, Wase was divided into four districts, namely: Wase district, Bashar, Lamba, and Kadarko.
+Each of these districts is being headed by a district head known as the "Hakimi", while the various towns and villages under each district is being headed by the ward head known as Mai Unguwa.

-Currently the Rekna of Bashar is the oldest paramount traditional ruler.